mozilla/mozilla-opennews/fellowships/faq.md

 ** What happens after the Fellowship deadline closes?**

-After August 17, 2013 all applications will be reviewed by a small reviewing panel.
+The <a href="/fellowships/apply.html">Fellowship application</a> opened on June 17 and closes August 17, 2013.
+After August 17 all applications will be reviewed by a small reviewing panel.
 By early September, a final batch of 20-30 semifinalists will be selected and interviews conducted.
 Finalists will be notified by early October and a public announcement of our 2014 fellows will be made at the Mozilla Festival in London October 25, 2013.

 ** What is the timeline for the Fellowship?**